 Once the calf is born, be sure it nurses.
 If needed, give a colostrum supplement.
 This is also the time to give your vet-prescribed injections and any vitamins the calf needs.

 Finally, apply some ear tags and watch the calf and cow closely for any issues.
-If you’re looking for the definitive guide to calving, check out the Calving School Handbook from Oregon State University.

 Find Your Calving Care Kit at Coastal

 You’ll find everything you need for calving season at your nearby Coastal.
 Have questions about calving and what to expect?
 Our folks know a thing or two.
 They’re ready to help you plan for the worst while you hope for the best.